Covington County Data

 Williamsburg General Cemetery burial listing with tombstone photos.
 From Collins take US 84 west to Mike Conner Lake Road and turn left.
 Take the first road to the right.
 313719N, 0893640W.

-1820 Covington County census extraction.
+Covington County 1820 Federal census extraction.
 Lists the names of heads of households.
 Also includes the number of white males and female in each household by age groups.

-Thousands of Covington County marriage records.
+Thousands of Covington County, Mississippi marriages.
 That's a lot of marriage info.
 Be sure to check for your Covington County ancestors.
 These dates are critical to getting a certified copy of a marriage record from the Covington County Courthouse

 Covington County, located in the south-central portion of Mississippi was formed on January 5, 1819 and was originally called Bainbridge County.
 It was soon renamed in honor of General Leonard Covington, U.S. Army officer and Congressman who was killed in the War of 1812.